Investment Management

 - Emergency fund planning and cash-balance targeting

-- Buy vs. lease, buy vs. rent analyses
+- Buy vs. lease analyses

 - Sabbatical or extended-leave cash flow planning